horchi/linux-homectld/README.md

 ## Recording

-- *Map -> ● Tour aufzeichnen*: enter a name and start the recording (needs control rights), *■ Tour beenden* stops it.
+- *Map -> ● Tour aufzeichnen*: enter a name and optionally the odometer reading [km] and start the recording (needs control rights), *■ Tour beenden* stops it and asks for the odometer at the end.
   Only one tour can be active at a time.
+- while a tour is active the tool bar offers buttons for events: fuel stop (liters, total price, odometer), toll, pause, night stop (each with optional costs) and a note.
+Every event is stored with its time and the current GPS position (table `gpstourevents`).
+The odometer readings at start and end are columns of `gpstours`, they can be corrected later together with the name (pencil button in the tour list)
+- costs and fuel consumption are calculated from the events: total costs (fuel + toll + other), consumption per fuel stop = liters / km since the previous full tank (tour start or the previous full fuel stop) and the average over all fuel stops with a known distance.
+The distance is taken from the odometer readings (*Tacho*) and in parallel from the GPS distance of the tour at the moment of the fuel stop (*GPS*, stored with the event), both values are shown.
+A fuel stop marked *nicht voll* (partial fill) gets no value of its own, its liters are added to the next full one.
+  They are shown in the tour list, in the info box of the displayed tour and in the control panel while recording
 - while a tour is active a point is stored whenever the position moved at least *gpsTourMinDistance* meters (Setup -> Configuration -> GPS, default 25 m) since the last stored point.
   Standing still therefore does not produce data.